rpdelaney/l4d2-tourney-rules/rules.md

 Teams may register by [TBD].

 #####3.2 Deadline
-The deadline for registrations is [TBD].
+The deadline for registrations is September 10, 2015 at 11:59 PM Pacific Standard Time (UTC-7).
 Late registrations will not be accepted.

 #####3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player